How to: Use the ASP.NET Role Provider with a Service

 The ASP.NET role provider (in conjunction with the ASP.NET membership provider) is a feature that enables ASP.NET developers to create Web sites that allow users to create an account with a site and to be assigned roles for authorization purposes.
 With this feature, any user can establish an account with the site, and log in for exclusive access to the site and its services.
 This is in contrast to Windows security, which requires users to have accounts in a Windows domain.
-Instead, any user who supplies his or her credentials (the user name/password combination) can use the site and its services.
+Instead, any user who supplies their credentials (the user name/password combination) can use the site and its services.

 The role provider feature uses a SQL Server database to store user information.
 Windows Communication Foundation (WCF) developers can take advantage of these features for security purposes.
 When integrated into a WCF application, users must supply a user name/password combination to the WCF client application.
 To enable WCF to use the database, you must create an instance of the ServiceAuthorizationBehavior class, set its PrincipalPermissionMode property to UseAspNetRoles, and add the instance to the collection of behaviors to the ServiceHost that is hosting the service.

-To configure the role provider
+Configure the role provider

 In the Web.config file, under the <

 roleManager> element and set its